-Table 3.
+Table 4.
 What's new in the IBM Informix Database Extensions User's Guide for 11.70.xC2

-Overview Reference Improved results of basic text search queries Chapter 18, "Basic text search analyzers," on page 18-1 You can improve the results of basic text search queries by "Index synonyms with a thesaurus" on page 16-10 choosing a text analyzer that best fits your data and query needs.
-A text analyzer determines how the text is indexed.
-"Stopwords index parameter" on page 16-9 The snowball analyzer indexes word stems.
+Overview Reference Improved results of basic text search queries Chapter 18, "Basic text search analyzers," on page 18-1 You can improve the results of basic text search queries by "thesaurus index parameters" on page 15-15 choosing a text analyzer that best fits your data and query needs.
+A text analyzer determines how the text is indexed. "stopwords index parameter" on page 15-14 The snowball analyzer indexes word stems.
 The CJK analyzer processes Chinese, Japanese, and Korean text.
-The "Composite indexes" on page 16-12 Soundex analyzer indexes words by sound.
+The "query_default_field index parameter" on page 15-11 Soundex analyzer indexes words by sound.
 Other analyzers are variations of these analyzers and the standard analyzer.
-You can also create your own analyzer.
-"Maximum number of query results" on page 16-14 You can create a thesaurus of synonyms to use during indexing.
+You can also create your own analyzer. "max_clause_count index parameter" on page 15-11 You can create a thesaurus of synonyms to use during indexing.
 You can specify different stopwords for each column being indexed instead of using the same stopwords for all indexed columns.
 You can query each column in a composite index individually.
 You can increase the maximum number of query results.